 Reproductive & Developmental Sciences

-The rationale has never been stronger for advancing our knowledge of human reproductive processes and fetal/neonatal development, in order to improve or control fertility, and to ensure maternal-fetal and neonatal health.
-Growing recognition of the deleterious effects of environmental factors and clinical therapies for other diseases, combined with intrinsic (genetic or post transcription) defects in cellular mechanisms, broadens the interdisciplinary research needed to understand reproductive processes, and to improve the diagnosis and treatment of reproductive disorders.
-At the same time, couples continue to experience unintended pregnancies (with many choosing contragestational methods with significant health risk), due in part to lack of access (cost-related or otherwise), non-compliance and non-use due to perceived risks of side-effects.
-The effects of reproductive health “disorders” on quality of life are personal, but the significant costs on the health care system are societal.
+The rationale has never been stronger for advancing our knowledge of human reproductive processes and fetal/neonatal development, in order to improve or control fertility, and to ensure optimal maternal-fetal and neonatal health.
+Growing recognition of the deleterious effects of environmental factors and clinical therapies for other diseases, combined with intrinsic defects in cellular mechanisms, broadens the interdisciplinary research needed to understand reproductive processes, and to improve the diagnosis and treatment of reproductive disorders.
+At the same time, unintended pregnancy rates have remained high (50-60%) over the last three decades, due in part to lack of access (cost-related or otherwise), as well as non-compliance and non-use due to perceived risks of side-effects.
+These reproductive health “issues” impact quality of life and place a significant financial burden on the health care system.
 It is estimated that the cost of diagnosing and treating infertility in the U.S.A. alone exceeds $5 billion per year; this is an underestimate as it only includes those requesting treatment – which is limited by lack of insurance coverage in many states.
 If pregnancy occurs, the costs of premature delivery and the lifelong health problems associated with “premie babies” are astronomical - $26 billion annually!
-Conversely, unintended pregnancies accounting for 51% (> 1 million) of publicly funded births in the U.S., cost over $11 billion annually.
+Conversely, unintended pregnancies accounting for 51% (> 1 million) of publicly funded births in the U.S. cost over $11 billion annually.
 Clearly, further advances through state-of-the-art research are needed to improve women’s and child health.
 For example, there is a renewed effort by both federal (NICHD) and private (e.g., Gates Foundation) agencies to promote development of the next generation of contraceptives for men and women.
-Likewise, with the development of embryonic stem cells (ESCs) derived from pre-implantation embryos, transferring nuclear material from somatic cells to healthy donor oocytes (somatic cell nuclear transfer; SCNT), as well as the potential to edit and, more importantly, correct mutations in zygotes using newly developed genome editing techniques have cleared a path to treating diseases that were recently thought to be incurable.
+Lastly, advances in the derivation of embryonic stem cells (ESCs) from pre-implantation embryos, transferring nuclear material from somatic cells to healthy donor oocytes (somatic cell nuclear transfer; SCNT), as well as the potential to edit and, more importantly, correct mutations in zygotes using newly developed genome editing techniques have cleared a path to treating diseases that were recently thought to be incurable.

-The research of the Division focuses on understanding the environmental (e.g., diet, stressors), central (neural) and peripheral (endocrine, paracrine and autocrine) factors controlling NHP reproduction and development, primarily in the female (Fig. 1).
+The research of the Division focuses on understanding the environmental (e.g., diet, stressors), central (neural) and peripheral (endocrine, paracrine and autocrine) factors controlling NHP reproduction and development, primarily in the female.
 Research projects span the continuum of reproductive processes from gamete and embryo development, through pregnancy initiation and maternal-fetal development, to delivery and neonatal health.
-Research groups utilize rhesus, cynomolgus and Japanese macaques (in order of prevalence) for whole animal, cellular and molecular studies of direct relevance to women’s and child health.
-Researchers are creating and using NHP models to investigate reproduction and its disorders, with the goal of considering the etiology, diagnosis and treatment of reproductive disorders, as well as developing novel approaches to contraception.
-There are 14 affiliate and visiting scientistscomprising the Division.
-Some have primarily appointments in other ONPRC divisions or the Department of Obstetrics & Gynecology, OHSU, but include the reproductive system as a major part of their research.
+Research groups utilize rhesus and cynomolgus macaques, as well as baboons for whole animal, cellular and molecular studies of direct relevance to women’s and child health.
+Researchers are creating and using NHP models to investigate reproductive physiology and pathologies, with the goal of considering the etiology, diagnosis and treatment of reproductive disorders, as well as developing novel approaches to contraception.
+There are 14 scientists comprising the Division.
+Some have primary appointments in other ONPRC divisions or the Department of Obstetrics & Gynecology, OHSU, but include the reproductive system as a major part of their research.
 While fostering the individuality of investigator’s research, a theme that emerged in recent years is the formation of interdisciplinary groups performing translational research on key issues in women’s reproductive health.
 The interdisciplinary groups bringing their expertise to clinical problems include:

-2) Fertility control and contraceptive development (reversible and irreversible methods, specifically targeting the oocyte, follicle or gamete transport prior to fertilization) – Drs.
-A. Edelman, J. Hennebold, J. Jensen, O. Slayden, R. Stouffer, M. Zelinski
+- Fertility control and contraceptive development (reversible and irreversible methods specifically targeting the oocyte, follicle or gamete transport prior to fertilization) – Drs.
+J. Hennebold, J. Jensen, O. Slayden, R. Stouffer, M. Zelinski.

-3) Pregnancy disorders and their treatment (including metabolic and environmental disruptors, intrauterine infection and effects on maternal-fetal/neonatal health) – Drs.
-A. Frias, K. Grove, P. Grigsby, E. Spindel
+- Pregnancy disorders and their treatment (including metabolic and environmental disruptors, intrauterine infection and effects on maternal-fetal/neonatal health) – Drs.
+A. Frias, K. Grove, P. Grigsby, E. Spindel.

-4) Reproductive aging and its effects (neural-behavioral, ovary-oocyte quality, immune system) – Drs.
-C. Bethea, I. Messaoudi, H. Urbanski, M. Zelinski
+- Reproductive aging and its effects (neural-behavioral, ovary-oocyte quality) – Drs.
+C. Bethea, H. Urbanski, M. Zelinski.